 - HL7 API

 Hosting your project is handled by your software development provider.
-We take it on ourselves to deal with every bit of hosting process to guarantee that the release of the final product is going to be as smooth as possible.
-That is important for the overall healthiness of your EHR system and we provide maintenance and support on the initial stages of product release cycle.
+We take it upon ourselves to deal with every bit of the hosting process to guarantee that the release of the final product is going to be as smooth as possible.
+That is important for the overall health and robustness of your EHR system and we provide maintenance and support on the initial stages of the product release cycle.

-Our back end developers oversee the final implementation of EHR system in your business.
+Our back-end developers oversee the final implementation of the EHR system in your business.
 They also take care of the submission of your final product to the AppStore and Google Play Market.
 That is done to ensure your product can also be advertised as accessible via the most viable distribution channel.